litongwang/algorithm/README.md

 # The solutions to NWU EECS336 DESIGN & ANALYSIS OF ALGORITHMS homework.
-# Hopes it will help you.
+# Hope it will help you.